PlanterApp/planter_blog/content/posts/a-garden-inspired-feast/index.md

 Breakfast need not be neglected when it comes to using your garden abundance!
 We had tons of extra jalapeños and tomatoes this season, and while we love making all kinds of salsas one of our favorite ways to use them is in 'Mexican-style' eggs.
 We eat these several times a week for breakfast and we never tire of them.
 Not only are they delicious, it's also rewarding to start the first meal of the day with veggies I grew myself!

-This is hardly a recipe as much as an idea and cooking method, but I hope it provides inspiration for your own morning routine!
 The amounts listed are what we generally use for two people but you can easily adjust the quantities to suit the number of people you're cooking for and your preferences.

 \- 3-4 large eggs